grip-api-test/golang-api/README.md

 ## Very simple Compile Daemon for Go:

-## Watches your .go files in a directory and invokes go build if a file changed.
+Watches your .go files in a directory and invokes go build if a file changed.
 Nothing more.

 https://github.com/githubnemo/CompileDaemon

 ## GoDotEnv

-## loads env vars from a .env file
+Loads env vars from a .env file

 https://github.com/joho/godotenv

-## Extensions:
+## VSCode extensions:

 Go

-# How to start your first project
+## How to start your first project

-## 1. Create Workspace
+### 1. Create Workspace

 Create a directory for your Go module source code.